 We would like to leave you with one final comment, in that aromatherapy is not for everyone.
 What we mean by that is that some people’s stress and/or anxiety are so deeply rooted, that a natural aid such as aromatherapy might not be enough.
 This post was meant to provide an alternative way of coping with anxiety and stress that you may not have been aware of.
 Does it work?
 Yes, many people have benefited from using aromatherapy.
 Will it work for you?
 Unfortunately, that is impossible to tell until you actually give it a try and not just for a few days.
 Natural remedies such as aromatherapy can take some time before you notice the effect, so try to stay positive and keep an open mind.

 Have any of you tried arometherapy for anxiety, stress or depression related problems?
 If so, we’d love to get your feedback, whether it was successful or not.
 Please use the comment field below.
 For more tips and information on handling anxiety, visit our How To Cope With Anxiety section.
-If you are looking for other natural ways to help with anxiety, have a look at Redi-Calm.
 Until next time.

 Disclaimer – Please keep in mind that we are not trained professionals here at Tools For Depression And Anxiety.
 The information on aromatherapy for anxiety mentioned above was posted for informational purposes only.
 Please consult your doctor for any mental health issues.